gconnect/flowdollar-mobile/README.md

 - **Global Reach:** The mobile app allows anyone with a smartphone and internet access to participate, promoting global financial inclusion.
 - **Transparent and Trustless:** Utilizing blockchain technology ensures transparency, accountability, and immutability in the distribution of GoodDollars.
 - **Social Impact:** By providing a basic income and financial literacy, FlowDollar positively impacts communities worldwide.

+# Warning
+This code is not production ready it's still work in progress